anemo-, anem- +

 anemography (s) (noun) (no pl)

-The system of recording the directions and forces of the wind: An anemograph is the scientific technique of recording the measurements of the wind.
+The system of recording the directions and forces of the wind: An anemograph is the scientific technique of documenting the measurements of the wind.

 anemological (adjective), more anemological, most anemological

-A reference to to the study of winds: When doing research regarding anemological aspects of the weather, Joe had to read a lot of scientific information about the many different aspects of the winds.
+A reference to to the study of winds: When doing research regarding anemological aspects of the weather, Joe had to read a lot of scientific information about the many different aspects of wind.

 anemology (s) (noun) (no pl)